alexagomess/Python/README.md

-# projects
+# Python

-In this repository I put every codes, projects, tests I had done
+In this repository I will put all the analyzes done in python.